 Monrovia Travel Guide

-Founded in 1817 as a colony for emancipated African-American slaves, Monrovia is both the financial heart of Liberia and an important port on the West African coast.
+Founded in 1822 as a colony for freed African-American slaves, Monrovia is both the financial heart of Liberia and an important port on the West African coast.

-The centre of Monrovia is a typical tropical city.
-Its wide streets are lined with palm trees and informal merchants, and paint-chipped buildings make up most of the sights.
-There are a few attractions worth seeing, including the Waterside Market, the oldest Masonic Lodge in Africa, the National Museum of Liberia, and the Centennial Pavilion.
+The centre of Monrovia reflects a typical tropical city atmosphere.
+Its wide streets are lined with palm trees and informal merchants, and many paint-chipped buildings contribute to the city's character.
+Several notable attractions include the Waterside Market, one of the oldest Masonic Lodges in Africa, the National Museum of Liberia, and the Centennial Pavilion, built to commemorate Liberia's centennial independence anniversary.

-There are also plenty of beaches around Monrovia, most notably ELWA Beach near the airport, Thinkers Beach, and Ce Ce Beach.
-Facilities are spotty however, and swimmers should get local advice on where the safest areas are as the ocean can be dangerous.
+There are also several beaches around Monrovia, including ELWA Beach near the airport, Thinkers Beach, and Ce Ce Beach.
+Facilities are limited, and swimmers are advised to seek local guidance regarding safety, as ocean conditions can sometimes be hazardous.

 Getting Around